Rydklvr/homepage/content/posts/0001-stowing-dotfiles/stowing-dotfiles.md

 ## Set up

 First you'll need to install `Stow` using your package manager of choice.
-I use a Mac so it's just:
+I use a Mac, so it's just:

 ```sh
 brew install stow